danyeaw/danyeaw.github.io/posts/github-actions-automate-your-python-development-workflow.md

 The final step of the test phase is to upload the code coverage information.
-We are using [Code Climate](https://codeclimate.com/oss/) for analyzing coverage, because it also integrates a nice maintainability score based on things like code smells and duplication it finds.
+We are using [Code Climate](https://codeclimate.com/oss/) for analyzing coverage, because it also integrates a nice maintainability score based on things like code smells and duplication it detects.
 I find this to be a good tool to help us focus our refactoring and other maintenance efforts.
 [Coveralls](https://coveralls.io) and [Codecov](https://codecov.io) are good
 options that I have used as well.
 In order for the code coverage information to be recorded while Pytest is running, I am using the